-1. Employees' representatives, and any experts who assist them, shall not reveal to employees or third parties any confidential information which, in the legitimate interest of the undertaking, has been provided to them.
-This prohibition shall continue to apply, wherever the employees' representatives or experts are, even after the expiry of their terms of office.
+1. Employees' representatives, and any experts who assist them, shall not reveal to employees or third parties any confidentia information which, in the legitimate interest of the undertaking, has been provided to them.
+This prohibition shall continue to

-2. An employer may refuse to provide information or consultation when the nature of that information or consultation is such that, according to objective criteria, it would seriously harm the functioning of the undertaking or would be prejudicial to it.
-Employees' representatives may appeal against such refusal in court.
+2. An employer may refuse to provide information or consultation when the nature of that information or consultation is sucl that, according to objective criteria, it would seriously harm the functioning of the undertaking or would be prejudicial to it Employees' representatives may appeal against such refusal in court.
 If the employer's refusal is not objectively substantiated, the court may order that the employer provide information or consultation.